hyprwm/hyprlock/README.md

 ## Building

 ### Deps
+You also need the following dependencies
 - wayland-client
 - wayland-protocols
+- mesa

+And the development libraries for the following
 - cairo
- - gles3.2
 - libdrm
 - pango
- - hyprlang>=0.4.0
 - xkbcommon
 - pam
- - mesa
+- hyprlang >= 0.4
+Development libraries are usually suffixed with `-devel` or `-dev` in most distro repos.

+You also need to install `mesa-libgdm-devel` on some distros like RPM based ones where its not bundled with the mesa package.

 ### Building